 As a county commissioner, Matt earned the reputation of being a leader who listens to the people he serves.
 During one of the most challenging economic times in our state’s history, Matt worked to make Ashland County government a model of efficiency by reducing government spending and resisting movements to increase local taxes.
 He proved to be a strong leader and tireless advocate for the working families of our community, and voters overwhelmingly re-elected him to a second term.

-A former president of the Board of Directors of Hospice of North Central Ohio and past president of the Ashland Care Center, Matt currently serves on the Board of Directors of the Appleseed Community Mental Health Center and the Ashland County Community Academy.
+A former president of the Board of Directors of Hospice of North Central Ohio and past president of the Ashland Pregnancy Care Center, Matt also served on the Board of Directors of the Appleseed Community Mental Health Center and the Ashland County Community Academy.
 He is a former member of the Ashland County Developmental Disabilities Board, as well as a former United Way Campaign Chair and graduate of Leadership Ashland.
-Matt continues to be active in the Ashland Area Chamber of Commerce and the Ashland County Community Foundation.
+Matt continues to be active in the Ashland Area Chamber of Commerce and he currently serves as the president of the Ashland Area Economic Development organization.

 Born and raised in the Ashland area, Matt is a graduate of Ashland University where he was both a Presidential Scholar and Ashbrook Scholar at the John M. Ashbrook Center for Public Affairs.
 In 2007, Matt received the Ashland University Outstanding Alumni Award.